lsawade/how_to_make_a_python_package/docs/source/chapters/introduction.rst

 instructions, tips, and tricks on how to create your own package that others can easily install on their machine.

+**Disclaimer**: This package is meant to be a you can find everything here, but don't necessarily need everything packages.
+It is supposed to be an example.
+E.g. the logging part.
+It is convenient, but most people will never use it in their lives because it is unnecessary.
+But for the ones that want to use it this is going to be a place to look up on how to customize the logger.

 .. _module-label: